baconjs/bacon.jquery/README.md

 There's a [plain example-app](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples/plain) that uses script tags only.

-## Use with Node
+## Use with Node / Browserify

-Haven't published this to NPM yet, but will do.
-The idea is to keep this compatible with the Node environment too.
-Not sure if it makes any sense though.
+BJQ is registered in the NPM repository as `bacon-jquery-bindings` and works fine with [node-browserify](https://github.com/substack/node-browserify).

+See the [browserify example-app](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples/browserify) for an example.

 ## Use with Bower